NellyNakhero/Blockchain/Foundry/hello-world/README.md

     - Efficient: Functions can be internal or public.
 Functions can be inlined or deployed once and referenced.

 Overall, solidity libraries are useful for maths, conversions and string manipulations.

+# SOLIDITY EVENTS

+- Solidity events are a way for smart contracts to communicate with the outside world by logging specific occurrences or state changes on the blockchain.
+- They allow decentralized applications to track contract activity efficiently and provide a mechanism for external applications(e.g frontend, indexers) to listen for updates.
+- They are defined using the *event* keyword and are triggered using the *emit* keyword.

+# SOLIDITY ERROR & ERROR HANDLING

+- Errors in solidity provide a convinient and gas efficient way to explain to the user why an operation failed.
+- They are mechanisms to handle exceptional conditions in smart contracts, allowing contracts to communicate issues, revert transactions graceffully and save gas.
+- Errors can be defined inside and outside of contracts (including interfaces and libraries).